 Determining the point of activity of your body is an opportunity to save time on solving time-consuming tasks.
 And on the contrary, if you decide to work when your productivity is at its lowest, there is a high risk that you will complete tasks for several hours longer.
 Of course, there are days when this scheme may not work.
 But if you analyze your routine for several days, you will notice patterns.

 Note the importance of accounting for jet lag.
 Firstly, it will take a little time to adapt to the new time.
-Many people live by their local hours on a short business trip, and sometimes this is an excellent way to stay productive.
+Many people live by their local hours on a short business trips, and sometimes this is an excellent way to stay productive.

 Working outside the home or office can cause discomfort, especially for those just starting to combine travel with business.
 Working on a white sand beach is not always about productivity.
 These pictures are often used to demonstrate the life of freelancers and digital nomads; however, they are nothing more than beautiful pictures.
 In practice, the beach atmosphere can be a killer of your time and your productivity.

-Therefore, it is worthwhile to clearly understand what you need to complete tasks with minimal time costs effectively.
+Therefore, it is worthwhile to clearly understand what you need to complete tasks with minimal time and costs effectively.
 For example, you can consider specialized coworking areas for freelancers.
 In popular tourist destinations, finding such zones is not a problem.
 They usually offer comfortable workspaces, fast internet, and coffee/bars.
 But be aware that additional costs may apply.

 If you plan to choose a local cafe as a place to work, then give preference to quieter places.
-You will be distracted by the chaos around you in the tourist bustle, having minimal opportunity to concentrate your attention.
+You will be distracted by the chaos around you in the tourist bustle, having the minimal opportunity to concentrate your attention.

 Try working for a few hours in a hotel or on a balcony.
 Often such an environment contributes to the concentration of attention and a desire to cope with tasks quickly.
 The reason is simple – when traveling, even for business, few people are ready to spend their time in a hotel when amazing discoveries are just one step away.
 And often, the hotel room can be a kick to overtake strict deadlines.

-3. Think about the Access to the Internet
+3. Think about Access to the Internet

 The fact that Wi-Fi connection is everywhere is still a myth!
 For this reason, to stay productive, you should make sure that you have access to the internet.
 Many popular tourist destinations can often surprise you with a real problem with the internet.
 For example, despite its luxury and attractiveness for tourists and even digital nomads, Indonesia has issues with the internet, and finding Wi-Fi sometimes becomes a quest.